 Empowering People Who Parent Apart

 I am a retired family court and state Supreme Court judge.
-Before I became a judge, I represented people in divorced custody and other litigation.
-I am a New York-licensed attorney, but I have chosen to stay out of the courtroom because there are better ways of resolving disputes.
+Before I became a judge, I represented people in divorce, custody and other litigation.
+I have chosen to stay out of the courtroom after having been an attorney and judge for my entire career because there are better ways of resolving disputes.
 During my eighteen years on the bench—fourteen in family court and four in supreme court handling matrimonial cases—I witnessed firsthand how court proceedings can inflict irreparable damage on both children and adults.
 More importantly, I learned that this suffering is often preventable.
 I observed what people did that improved their co-parenting situations and also what they did that made things worse.
 In court I could issue orders to direct people to do or stop doing certain things but there was a clear pattern: parents who could come to an agreement with each other were better off and so were their children.
 So, I sought to avoid using the gavel so to speak.
 Instead, I helped thousands of parents who thought they would never see eye to eye to work out arrangements that served both of them and their kids.
 To see my professional bio, click below.

-If you hire me, I will help you through any divorce or custody proceedings you’re going through, explaining processes and procedures.
-But I won’t act as your attorney.
+I will help you through any divorce or custody proceedings, explaining processes and procedures.
+I won’t act as your attorney - I will not give you legal advice.

-I will also help you with the following, if you need it
+I will help you with the following, if you need it

 - your parenting schedule